St. Stephen's Anglican Church (Buckingham, Quebec): Church Today

-The church is designated as a chapel of ease connected to the Parish of Chelsea-Lascelles-Wakefield.
+The church was designated as a chapel of ease in 2017 and is now one of the Eastern Chapels of the Anglican Diocese of Ottawa within the Deanery of West Quebec.
 Services are scheduled seasonally, and are led by either an ordained Anglican priest or a licensed lay reader.
 The church is also available by request for weddings, funerals, baptisms, confirmations and other such occasions.
-The church's Toope Memorial Hall, built in the 1960s with the support of the Erco Chemical Company and dedicated to the memory of The Rev. Frank Toope and his wife Jocelyn, is a popular community centre that is often rented out to local residents and groups for large receptions and other activities.
+The church's Toope Memorial Hall, built in the 1960s with the support of the Erco Chemical Company and dedicated to the memory of The Rev. Frank Toope and his wife Jocelyn, is a community centre that is often rented out to local residents and groups for large receptions and other activities.

-The priest-in-charge of St. Stephen's is the Reverend Canon Kevin Flynn, who serves as Incumbent of the Parish of Chelsea-Lascelles-Wakefield in the Gatineau Hills.

 St. John's Chapel

-In 2013, under the leadership of churchwardens John Carson and Barbara Elliott—and following a donation of sanctuary furnishings from the former St. John's Quyon—the parishioners of St. Stephen's transformed their former Sunday School room into a beautifully appointed winter chapel.
-Named in honour of the Quyon congregation, "St. John's Chapel" was officially opened by the Archdeacon of Clarendon, the Venerable Sally Gadd, on November 24, 2013, and blessed by the Rt.
+In 2013, under the leadership of churchwardens John Carson and Barbara Elliott — and following a donation of sanctuary furnishings from the former St. John's Quyon — the parishioners of St. Stephen's transformed what was once their Sunday School room into a winter chapel.
+Named in honour of the Quyon congregation, "St. John's Chapel" was officially opened by the Archdeacon of Clarendon, the Venerable Sally Gadd, on November 24, 2013, and was dedicated by the Rt.
 Rev. Dr. John H. Chapman, Bishop of Ottawa, on May 8, 2016.

 Camp ARK & Ecumenical Youth Activities

 St. Stephen's first sponsored an ecumenical Daily Vacation Bible School called "Camp ARK: Acts of Random Kindness," for children ages 5 to 13 from August 9 to 12 2010 at St. Stephen's Church Hall, Buckingham.
 The camp, which was a great success, also received financial support from St. Stephen's and St. John's Glen Almond.
 In total, fourteen children attended the first camp.
 The second edition of Camp ARK was held from August 8 to 11 2011; forty-five children attended the second edition of the program.
 Camp ARK 2012 was held from August 13 to 16 2012 at St. Andrew's United Church and included 51 students.
 In 2013 Camp ARK returned to St. Stephen's and hosted a record seventy-one students between August 12 and 15.
 Following a one-year hiatus, Camp Ark returned in 2015 and hosted a further fifty campers.

-Building on the camp's numerous years of success, three of Buckingham's English speaking Christian communities (Our Lady of Victory Roman Catholic, St. Andrew's United and the Anglican Parish of Eastern Outaouais) now offer a joint youth group on the first Friday of every month, "The Friday Night Faith Buddies," and an ecumenical Sunday School on the first Sunday of every month.
-Parents desiring information should contact the St. Stephen's churchwardens or visit the parish's Facebook page.

-Christmas Bazaar

-In the late fall the congregation hosts a popular Christmas bazaar in partnership with St. John's Anglican Church Glen Almond.